alvvvli/alvin-site/docs/aviation/sel.md

-# ✈️ Seletar ATC Tower (Singapore): turning complexity into controlled flow
+# ✈️ Seletar ATC Tower (Singapore): from complexity to controlled flow

 A good tower = **real-time operations engineering**: multiple moving assets, tight constraints, and zero room for ambiguity — yet the output feels calm and predictable.